New Zealand travel guide

 Australian citizens must have a passport that is valid upon their arrival in New Zealand.
 No visa is required.

-South African citizens must have a passport that is valid for at least one month beyond the period of intended stay in New Zealand.
-No visa is required, for stays of up to three months.
+South African citizens must have a passport that is valid for at least three months beyond the period of intended stay in New Zealand.
+As of 21 November 2016, South African Nationals require a visitor visa which must be organised prior to travel.

 Irish citizens must have a passport that is valid for at least one month beyond the period of intended stay in New Zealand.
 No visa is required, for stays of up to three months.